wehlutyk/thesis/content/4-discussion.md

   "We are all good-looking and ugly to someone else's eyes"
 \end{nquote}

-This utterance seems a priori neutral, and is commonplace and consensual enough for it to be marked as favorite, retweeted and published anew regularly.
+This utterance seems a priori neutral, and is commonplace and consensual enough for it to be marked as favorite, retweeted and published anew regularly.^[
-^[A simple search on Twitter using the original text in French shows that the utterance appears about once a month, with most instances retweeted several times.
+A simple search on Twitter using the original text in French shows that the utterance appears about once a month, with most instances retweeted several times.
 ]
 But as illustrated by the answers following it, the actual meaning exchanged in the conversation is not available to the non-interacting reader.
 A first answer is made in a humorous tone: